-Welcome to the second installment of our "Meet the Team" series, which features members of our enCOMPASS Agency team.
-We've selected our next target, asked a handful of questions, and posted the interview here—just to share who we are and why we do what we do.
+Welcome to a new chapter of our popular "Meet the Team" series!
+We've selected and interviewed our next enCOMPASS target, and we've posted the answers here—all so you can see who we are and why we do what we do.

 If you know much about Google search algorithms, then you probably know they’re never static.
 On the contrary, Google makes adjustments and revisions to its algorithms on a fairly routine basis.
 Their goal is always to provide the end user with a better search experience; naturally, these changes have an impact on marketers and SEO professionals, as well.